cdelorme/go-maps/readme.md

     m1["key"] = "value"
     m2["key"] = "value2"

-    m1 = maps.Merge(m1, m2)
+    m1 = maps.Merge(&m1, &m2)

     m1["key"] == "value2"

 _Allows you to merge same results defering priority to the later maps.
-Will also combine any data giving you all that exists in both._
+Will also combine any data giving you all that exists in both.
+Merge also supports depth for embedded `map[string]interface{}` content._

 Casting example: